pivotal-cf/docs-event-alerts/installing.html.md

         <code>ALTER</code>, <code>CREATE</code>, <code>DELETE</code>, <code>DROP</code>, <code>INDEX</code>,
         <code>INSERT</code>, <code>LOCK TABLES</code>, <code>REFERENCES</code>, <code>SELECT</code>, and <code>UPDATE</code>.
         <p class="note warning"><strong>WARNING</strong>: Do not delete the user that connects to the database.
            You can change the username, but the original user cannot be deleted.
-If the user is deleted, MySQL will error out.
+If the user is deleted, MySQL errors out.
          </p>
       <tr>
         <td><strong>MySQL Password</strong></td>